 - Sous vide cooking can often be done well in advance, making both weeknight suppers and entertaining a snap.
 When you are ready to serve, a quick reheat and possibly a sear in a hot pan is all that is needed.

 - Sous vide isn’t just for meat!
 Everything from asparagus to beans, potatoes to ice cream base are better than ever before.
 If you love eggs soft-boiled or poached, sous vide gives you incomparable control over the texture of the yolks.

 - In the past, information about how to cook sous vide was difficult to come by and often geared towards restaurant chefs.
 The ChefSteps course makes all of the information accessible and puts it in a context that anyone can use.

 You might be wondering, “but what about the vacuum sealer?”
 True enough, professional vacuum capabilities are awesome and open up even more possibilities for creativity and food preservation.
 But the essence of sous vide is accurate control of heat; you can improve your cooking dramatically using an immersion circulator and a FoodSaver-type edge-sealer or even improvised packaging in a ZipLoc bag.

 There you have it.
 In my opinion, sous vide isn’t some space-age technique only for the gadget-obesessed, well-heeled cook.
 It is eminently practical, reasonably priced, and a perfect complement to your existing stove, oven and grill.
+You can even find everything you could possibly need for sous-vide cooking available at Target, and you might want to visit a site like Raise online to see if there are any savings to be had on getting started with this new culinary venture.
 Anyone who enjoys cooking will find it changes the whole game.

 So what do you think?
 Have I convinced you?
 And if not, what holds you back from getting started with sous vide?